Ahluma-Nkqayi/Ahluma-Nkqayi-E-Portfolio/README.md

 This simulated a real interview and tested how I presented myself, answered questions, and maintained professionalism.

 ### **Reflection (STAR Technique)**
-**S – Situation:**
-The mock interview simulated a realistic interview scenario where I could practice professional communication.
+**Situation:** The mock interview simulated a real job interview scenario where I could test my communication and composure.

-**T – Task:**
-I was required to demonstrate professionalism, confidence, and effective non-verbal communication while answering interview questions.
+**Task:** My objective was to demonstrate professionalism, confidence, and effective non-verbal communication while answering questions clearly.

-**A – Action:**
-I prepared responses using the STAR technique, set up a quiet and well-lit environment, maintained good posture, and spoke confidently.
+**Action:** I prepared by researching questions, setting up a professional environment, and practicing responses using the STAR method.
+I maintained eye contact and spoke clearly during the recording.

-**R – Result:**
-The mock interview improved my confidence and presentation skills.
-I learned to handle nerves, structure my answers, and maintain professionalism throughout.
+**Result:** The exercise built my self-confidence, highlighted my strengths in clarity and tone, and identified areas to improve.
+This practice prepared me for real interviews.

 ---